WELLAIOS-DEV/tools-directory/README.md

 3. **GeoLocator Tool**:

    - **Highlights**: The [`tool-googlemap-serverless`](https://github.com/WELLAIOS-DEV/tool-googlemap-serverless) and [`tool-googlemap-python`](https://github.com/WELLAIOS-DEV/tool-googlemap-python) repos demonstrate the ability to **integrate seamlessly with external APIs (Google Maps)** and enrich AI agent output with contextual links and **preview images**.
 The ability to obtain and pass back URLs of relevant images enhances the AI agent's ability to present results more intuitively to the end-user.

+## Contributing

+We welcome and encourage contributions to WELLAIOS and the individual tool repositories!
+Your involvement helps us expand capabilities, fix issues, and improve the overall ecosystem.

+Before contributing, please take a moment to review our [Contributing Guidelines](CONTRIBUTING.md).

 ## License